Selecting features#

 ../_images/8fdbda78354f283b74387c3b1f6520063c3dc9b212210925736d563365713eaa.png

 The new classifier still produces a very similar result.
-It takes less features into account, which makes it faster, but potentially also less robust again differences between images and imaging conditions.
+It takes less features into account, which makes it faster, but potentially also less robust against differences between images and imaging conditions.
 We just take another look at the classifier statistics:

 shares, counts = classifier.statistics()